parazeeknova/zephyr/.github/README.md

 > [!IMPORTANT]
 > Make sure you have the prerequisites installed before running the following commands and have `.env` file in the root directory.
+> `.env.example` file is provided as an example uses Vercel Postgres and Uploadthing.

 ```bash
 # Clone the repository